WGLab/PennCNV/docs/misc/faq.md

     To further understand this, one can open BeadStudio and examine by eye the mean intensity of chrX from multiple female individuals.
 The mean is not ZERO, but higher than ZERO, indicating that female chrX is not even similar to 2-copy autosomes.
 For more deails and discussions, refer to Sup Figure 1 of the 2007 PennCNV paper in Genome Research.

+1. **How to find small CNVs from trisomy X samples with XXX chromosomes?

+    Re-cluster using female XX samples only to generate a new cluster file, and then use this cluster file to generate LRR/BAF values for all samples.
+This method is demonstrated by users to improve performance significantly for CNV calling on samples with trisomy X; it is not necessary to do this for autosomes though since the cluster file is already generated with diploid genomes.
+(By default, most clustering uses a mixture of male and female samples, so the reference clusters for chrX are biased, and do not have an expected value of zero for two copies of chrX; see the question above).

 1. **How to use genomic wave adjustment independent of CNV calling?**

     Some users just want to adjust signal intensity values, without generating CNV calls by PennCNV.
 The genomic_wave.pl program in PennCNV package can be used to adjust signal intensity values.
 The input file must have a field in the header line that says "*.Log R Ratio".
 The -adjust argument can be used to generate a new file with updated Log R Ratio measures.
 This procedure can be also used in Agilent arrays or Nimblegen arrays for adjustment.
 Use the `cal_gc_snp.pl` script to generate GC model file for these custom arrays.